What is puppy chow?

 How to Make Dairy-Free Puppy Chow

-First, start by melting your chocolate, non-dairy butter and peanut butter in a microwave safe bowl.
+Start by melting your chocolate, non-dairy butter and peanut butter in a microwave safe bowl.
+I like to do this in 30-second increments with a stir after each microwave session to make sure nothing burns.

-Stir the chocolate peanut butter mixture together and pour over the gluten-free rice chex cereal in a large bowl.
-You’ll want to make sure the bowl is large enough that you can easily mix the cereal and chocolate mixture together without it escaping the bowl.
-Make sure the cereal gets covered really well.
+Once melted and smooth, pour the chocolate peanut butter mixture over the gluten-free rice chex cereal in a large bowl.
+Make sure the bowl is large enough that you can easily mix the cereal and chocolate mixture together without it escaping the bowl.
+Stir until the cereal is coated well.

-Then, place the chocolate covered cereal in a very large tupperware with a lid (the lid is essential!) or a large gallon-sized Ziploc bag works as well.
-Cover with powdered sugar and shake, shake, shake until the cereal is completely covered with powdered sugar.
+Place the chocolate covered cereal in an extra large tupperware with a lid (the lid is essential) or a large gallon-sized Ziploc bag.
+Cover the cereal with powdered sugar, close the container or bag and shake, shake, shake until the cereal is completely covered with powdered sugar.

-Personally, I like to place my puppy chow in the refrigerator for at least an hour so that it gets cold.
-It taste better that way in my opinion!
+I like to place my puppy chow in the refrigerator for at least an hour so that it gets cold.
+I think it tastes better when the chocolate is hardened, but to each their own.
+If you don’t wait, you’ll just have a messier, gooey experience… but still tasty!

 - Chocolate Covered Peanut Butter Stuffed Dates